This blog post is all about the best music festivals around the world in 2026.

 It’s particularly popular among younger festival-goers, but the headliners are usually massive rock or hip-hop icons.

-The Best Music Festivals: When It Usually Happens
+The Best Music Festivals: When Reading and Leeds Festival Usually Happens

 The final weekend in August.
-Expect a fair bit of mayhem—bring your sense of adventure!
+Expect a fair bit of mayhem, so bring your sense of adventure!

 September: Rock in Rio (Rio de Janeiro, Brazi)